firodj/hscpp/README.md

 # hscpp: A library to hot-reload C++ at runtime
 hotswap-cpp (hscpp) is a library that allows C++ to be reloaded at runtime.
 This can greatly decrease iteration time where small changes are common, such as during game scripting or UI development.

+## Next Improvement

+1. The lex may has a bugs, especially to match open-close quotes inside or outside comments, need to revisit
+2. Need to create rule for C file since it has different mangling name with C++ (default rule C++).
+3. Need PoC for fastest build behaviour for ninja or cmake.
+The hot swap module build rule/step could be merged into main project build file instead create different build.ninja/CMakeFiles.txt file.
+Make the hscpp create new target for hotswapped module.

 ## Demonstration Video

 This video discusses how hscpp works, and runs through the demos included in the [examples](./examples) folder.